How Do I Stop Anxiety From Ruining My Relationship?

 Knowing what triggers your anxiety gives you tools to manage it proactively.
 While some anxiety appears without clear triggers, identifying common ones can help you prepare and cope.

 Tip: Keep a journal to track anxiety triggers and patterns.
+Journaling techniques can be a powerful tool for self-discovery.

 3. Learn About Attachment Styles

 Understanding your own and your partner's attachment styles can provide insight into behaviors and needs.
 Attachment theory explains how childhood experiences influence adult relationships.
+Whether you identify as anxious, avoidant, or secure, this knowledge can transform your relationship.

 Tip: Read about attachment theory and discuss your findings with your partner.